baletsa/spellbook/README.md

 #### WTF are these messages complaining about my CSS?
 The project uses linting rules which enforce specific CSS formatting standards, including a custom sort order (_See "Writing SASS"_).
 Make sure to follow those guidelines before committing finalized code to the repository.
 You can use tools like CSSComb to automatically match these standards in the editor of your choice.

-#### Gulp is not picking up on changes that I made to a file?
-WTF?
-The `watch` task only picks up on changes made to files that existed when the task was started.
-When you edit a Gulp task, a config file, or add any new file to the `app` folder, you must stop and restart Gulp.